dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rocketmq.md

 - Get a `ShardingKey`
 - Hash the `ShardingKey` to determine the queue id.

-You can set the ShardingKey by doing the following.
+You can set the `ShardingKey` by doing the following:

 ```
 http://localhost:3500/v1.0/publish/myRocketMQ/myTopic?metadata.rocketmq-shardingkey=key